PriyanshaNayak/FPGA-based-Tone-Encoder-for-a-Ground-Telecommand-System-/README.md

 <br> •	BLVDS <br>
 <br> •	Differential HSTL 1.8V and 1.5V <br>

-# Block RAM
+## Block RAM
 The block RAM can use large, embedded storage blocks.
 The resources here are 18Kb true dual-port RAM blocks.

 # Boundary Scan
 This supports a standard technique for configuring and assessing Virtex-4 devices.
 Also, the boundary scan complies with IEEE standards 1532 and 1149.1.

 # Global clocking
 This features a lasting solution for creating high-speed clock networks.
-There are about twenty DCM blocks available.
+There are about twenty DCM blozcks available.
 Also, there are about 32 global-clock MUX buffers in Virtex-4.

 # Configurable Logic Blocks (CLBs)
 A CLB features about four slices.
 Each slice comprises: